 • 2+: unclear or equivocal

-An unclear result means that further testing is needed.
+An unclear result means further testing is needed.
 Overexpression of HER2 can make breast cancer grow and spread faster.
-But a positive result means that your treatment can include drugs that target HER2.
+But a positive result means your treatment can include drugs that target HER2.

 Grade

-Grade describes how different the cells look compared to normal cells, as well as how fast they’re reproducing.
+The grade of cancer describes how different the cells look from normal cells and how fast they’re reproducing:

-• Grade 1 means the cancer cells are well-differentiated.
-They look a look a little different from normal cells and are usually slow growing.
+• Grade 1 means the cancer cells are well differentiated.
+They look a little different from normal cells and are usually slow-growing.

 • Grade 2 covers moderately differentiated cancer cells.
 They don’t look normal and are growing at a faster rate than normal cells.